linen-app/artis/README.md

 ```
 seth send 0x4678f0a6958e4d2bc4f1baf7bc52e8f3564f3fe4 "build()"
 ```
-In this case, to obtain `DS_PROXY`, you can go to https://etherscan.io, open the last transaction by txhash -> go to Event Logs -> search for `Created` event and take the first data field from this event.
+In this case, to obtain `DS_PROXY` address, you can go to https://etherscan.io, open the last transaction by txhash -> go to Event Logs -> search for `Created` event and take the first data field from this event.
 It will be `DS_PROXY` address.

 #### 2. Define some variables in bash that will be used to create a transaction